openframeworks/ofBook/project_eva/chapter.md

 ![Projector and camera positon](images/sitein3d.png "Projector and camera position")

 #### Camera style and placement
 In an ideal camera tracking scenario you have a controlled indoor environment that provides a clean top-down camera view and lets you create the lighting and background design of your choice.
 Our site at the planetarium is outdoors and therefore subject to all possible weather conditions.
 The foreground-background contrast can invert based on if snow covers the dark pavement or not.
-The general lighting conditions are poor, but the area can temporarily get lit up by the flashlights of driving-by cars.
+The general lighting conditions are poor, but the area can temporarily get lit up by the headlights of passing cars.

 When first brainstorming technical solutions Kinects were quickly excluded due to a distance of at least 20 meters between dance stage and any possible camera location.
 More viable options included thermal imaging cameras (\$\$ and low-res), laser range finders (\$\$ and limited to one dimension), stereoscopic 3d cameras (too dark environment, also too large distance), and cameras placed at 2 different angles to allow for dynamic mapping of two perspectives into one (double the fun/noise).